scalar/scalar/packages/scalar.aspnetcore/README.md

 1. Switch to the playground: `cd playground/Scalar.AspNetCore.Playground`
 2. Start the playground: `dotnet run`
-3. Open this URL in the browser: <http://localhost:5056/scalar/v1>
+3. Open this URL in the browser: <http://localhost:5056/scalar/>

+### Docker

+If you don't have the SDK installed or want to run the playground under a subpath, you can use Docker Compose:

+1. Run Docker Compose: `docker-compose up --build`
+2. Open this URL in the browser: <http://localhost:8080/api/scalar/>

 ## Community